classroomtechtools/appscripts-modules-ft-svelte/on_modules.md

 In GAS, variables that are declared _in the global scope_ in any file, for example in `main.gs` _may or may not be_ available in other files, for example `utilities.gs`.
 For this reason, it is a mistake to try and use `module()` in the global scope in `main.gs`.
 It might work, but it might not.
 It’s not guaranteed, and in programming let’s work with things we can depend on.

-> Sidebar: You can check out what Google says about the parsing process on your own for more information on this, but for our purposes let’s assume that if it might not work sometimes, let’s assume it doesn’t ever work.
+> Sidebar: You can check out [what Google says about the parsing process](https://github.com/classroomtechtools/appscripts-modules-ft-svelte/blob/master/on_modules.md) on your own for more information on this, but for our purposes let’s assume that if it might not work sometimes, let’s assume it doesn’t ever work.
+It's worth noting that the parsing process was — quite sensibly — meant to simulate the behaviour in browsers in how it parses `<script>` tags, rather executing individuals files as on node.

-Despite the caveat above, what is guaranteed, however, is that _we can depend on variables_ such as `module` being available in the _endpoint scope_.
+Despite the caveat about implementation details above, what is guaranteed, however, is that _we can depend on_ variables such as `module` being available in the _endpoint scope_.

 The way I visualize what happens when you click on play on a function in the online editor, for example, is that all the code in all files which are in the global scope level gets concatenated into one invisible file in some sort of preflight operation, and executed as a single file first.
 Only after that is the endpoint scope (the function you chose to have executed) invoked and executed.